JacoboLansac/audits/solo/soar-review.md

 - Bob purchases $10000 worth of SOAR
 - Bob waits 10 days.
 He is entitled to claim his $10000 worth of SOAR now
 - However, Bob makes a new purchase of $1000 before claiming
-- Now bob has to wait another 7 days before claiming the full $11000 worth of SOAR tokens
+- Now Bob has to wait another 7 days before claiming the full $11000 worth of SOAR tokens

 #### Mitigation

 There are different approaches to mitigate this:
 - Store each purchase in a different struct like `Purchase(amount, lockingPeriod)`, and allow each purchase to be claimable independently.
 Each user would have an array of Purchases instead of a single `amount` and `lockingPeriod`.
 This brings a bit more complexity to the UI
 - Don't allow new purchases if previously purchased amounts are available for claim.
 This will fail to protect users in the scenario of purchasing before the current `lockingPeriod` is over.
-- Be very explicit in the frontend about the consequences of a given purchase (and warn them to claim before making new purchases)
+- Be very explicit in the front-end about the consequences of a given purchase (and warn them to claim before making new purchases)

 #### Team Response
 TBC